President - Mary Hillberg

 Owners in Sunset Lakes who rent their homes need to refer to Article XI of the Declarations of Covenants and Restrictions (C&Rs) for the SLHOA Homeowners Association.
 This Article provides a paragraph that must be included in the Lease Agreement regarding the tenant's responsibility to follow the C&Rs of our Deed Restricted community.
 The Owner also needs to provide the Sentry Management Company with a copy of the Lease Agreement, as well as the names addresses and contact information for both themselves and the tenant (s) residing on their property.

 PARKING Ideas for Sunset Lakes: Many of our Owners have multiple vehicles and not enough room to park them in their garages and driveways.
 Owners have been asked to come up with ideas regarding the issue of parking in Sunset Lakes.
 We have researched other HOAs and considered different ideas that may provide some relief from street parking, but none are ideal.
-We have allowed the use of the main park parking lot for temporary overflow parking, with the clear understanding the HOA is not responsible for any damage of vehicles if they are parked there.
+To mediate this issue for our Owners, we have allowed the use of the main park parking lot for temporary overflow parking, with the clear understanding the HOA is not responsible for any damage of vehicles if they are parked there.
 Posted signs state the main park closes for recreational use at dusk.
-Please send your smart ideas about how we may better manage parking to the board at email@example.com.
+Please send your smart ideas about how we may better manage parking to the board at firstname.lastname@example.org.
 Thanks!

-We have superficially checked and cleared our street stormwater drains for the upcoming hurricane season.
+We had superficially checked and cleared our street stormwater drains for the 2018 hurricane season.
 We hope to create a scheduled maintenance program that will help future regular maintenance of the areas that need regular attention.
 Our street gutters drain into the stormwater drains that flow from detention pond to pond, finally emptying into the river as cleaner water.
 Putting yard waste in the gutters endangers the patency of our stormwater drains - causing clogging, backup and flooding properties during a heavy rain event.
 Putting yard waste in the street is a traffic safety hazard.
+In addition, the cost of clearing the connecting pipes between lakes is high.
+If the pipes are clogged with yard waste, the clearing may necessitate a Special Assessment or an increase of annual dues to cover this very high expense.
 Please put yard waste into reusable containers or piled neatly in no > 4 foot sections on the apron of the driveway for pickup by Waste Management.

 There are areas in Sunset Lakes where Drainage Easements are designed as part of the Stormwater System.
 These easements are required by the St. John's River Water Management District per our HOA permit.
 We do not have a choice.
 Some of these easements are found in the rear or side of a property.
 It is very important that the drainage easements be kept clear of yard debris, trash and any structures or plantings that may obstruct the flow of stormwater.
-From time to time, the association will hire a firm to clear the debris from the easement to assure proper drainage.
-Please provide safe access for these workers who are doing this important job to keep us safe.
+From time to time, hopefully on a regular maintenance schedule in the future, the association will hire a firm to clear any debris from the easements to assure proper drainage.
+Please provide safe access for workers doing this important job to keep us safe.

 Please do not put waste containers on the cement pads that contain stormwater access manholes and are our street drains.
-Damage to these is expensive to repair and can endanger the entire street's stormwater drainage.
-The automated trucks can accidentally do great damage to the cement drain structure when picking up waste cans on those cement pads.
+The automated waste trucks can accidentally do great damage to the cement drain structure when picking up waste cans on those cement pads.
+We are responsible to repair these damages and they are very expensive.
 We have already had to repair several.
-Please do not use these street manhole drain access pads for waste containers or yard waste.
+Please do not use these street manhole drain access pads for waste containers, yard waste, potted plants or other items.

 During our rainy season - especially when a storm is approaching, it is wise to reduce our gray water use.
 All our irrigation runoff goes into our storm water system and we will need more space for heavy storm rains.
 When a storm is close, it is wise to reduce or turn off our home irrigation systems, as our property management company will do for the common areas.
 That will keep our grounds from being over saturated and unable to absorb the heavy rainwater that may follow.

 Of course, this is the time to trim our own trees so they will be stable and safe during high winds.
 We have done that for the common areas and all Owners need to consider that now for their properties - before storms threaten.
-Also, please make sure large trees don't hang low over the road so our school buses get damaged.
+Also, please make sure large trees don't hang lower than 15 feet from the road so our school buses don't get damaged.
+If the Association has to trim a tree damaging buses, the cost will be charged to the account of the tree Owner.

 As we find sidewalks that have become uneven over time, we are continuing to grind the uneven joint areas to smooth curves instead of the alternate option of removing the sidewalks and replacing with sod.
 Replacing all sidewalks would be beyond the current budget and require a revenue adjustment.
 Replacing hazardous broken areas and grinding lifts to curved edges is the more economical choice.
 If Owners will contact our Property Manager or Board with the location of uneven sidewalks observed, it will help the ongoing process.